SebAndBlocks/Extended-Ranks/README.md

 | Unused 24 |  |
 | Unused 25 |  |
 | Unused 26 |  |

+(personally i use the idiot rank for anyone on my server who has served more than 2 non-perma bans)

 ## Installation
 ### Java Edition